timothyng-164/anilist_ui/README.md

 # anilist_ui

 An anime/manga tracker built using Flutter.
 [Anilist](https://anilist.gitbook.io/anilist-apiv2-docs/) is used as the backend.

 ## Configuration

 This project uses [envied](https://pub.dev/packages/envied) to setup environment variables.

-To set up the project:

-1. rename the file `.env-example` to `.env` and update the values.
-2. run the code generator.
+The anilist client ID can be configured in the '.env' file.

 ## Code Generation